jenfoxbot/closed-captioning-azure-speech-ai/readme.md

 # Raspberry Pi Live Closed Captioning with Azure Cognitive Services

+This repo contains two projects, both supporting the Raspberry Pi and desktop platforms via .NET 6:
+- AzureSpeechCC: This project uses Microsoft Azure Cognitive Services speech recognition to generate real-time captions.
-This project uses Microsoft Azure Cognitive Services speech recognition to generate real-time captions on a Raspberry Pi.
-You can also run this project in a .NET framework on a laptop or computer!
+- AzureTranslateCC: This project uses Microsoft Azure Cognitive Services speech recognition and translation to generate real-time translations.

 https://user-images.githubusercontent.com/46184494/172901241-2b21438e-2600-4397-a6b6-4cd5b5c7c63d.mp4

-Speech is captured via a USB microphone and run through a .NET framework which calls Azure Cognitive Services speech-to-text service, which then displays convert text in real-time captions to an LCD screen.
+Speech is captured via a USB microphone and, using .NET 6, calls Azure Cognitive Services speech-to-text service, which then displays recognized (or translated) text in real-time captions to an LCD screen.
 You can also generate captions on [a remote screen via SSH](https://github.com/microsoft/rpi-resources).

    * *You can sign up for a [free 30-day trial of Azure](https://aka.ms/azure/live-captions) w/ $200 in credits to test out this project.*